synadia-io/nex/docs/getting_started.md

 This will attempt to run the workload stored in object store `MYFILES` under the key `echoservice` on the nex node `Nxxxxxxxxxxxxxxxx`.

 If you're using the echo service from our examples, then when you run `nats micro ls` you'll actually see the instance of the service running inside a nex node.
 If you issue another run command (not `devrun`), you'll quickly see a second instance of that service running.

+### Observing Workloads
+You can monitor a stream of logs and events for running workloads.
+These events and logs are published on `$NEX.events.*` and `$NEX.logs.>` respectively.
+However, there's a more user-friendly way to monitor this using `nex logs` or `nex events`.